|

 sound deductive process you used (which is not

-the same thing as taking something on
+the same thing as taking

 “faith,” because “faith” means